Mon - Fri 9am - 5pm

 For example, the Doro Magna 4000 is one of THE loudest phones in production today, boasting a powerful 60dB voice volume with a 90dB ringer volume; that's about 6 times louder than a standard phone!
 It is ideal for both the home and workplace, and its big buttons make it the perfect choice for seniors.
 (Only sold from our UK store)

-Click here to see more of our hearing aid compatible phones.
+Click here to see more of our compatible telephones.

 At HearingDirect, we have created our very own online hearing check so you can test your hearing for free and in the comfort of your own home.

 All you will need is a few free minutes and some ear or headphones.
 Once the test is complete, you will get your results instantly via email and based on the outcome of the hearing test, you may be encouraged to take further action.

-This entry was posted in Amplified Telephones, Hearing Aids, Hearing Information, Product Review and tagged phones, hearing aids, Hearing loss, USA on 30th July 2017 by Gary.
+This entry was posted in Product Review, Amplified Telephones and tagged USA, Doro Phone, Hearing loss, phones, phones for seniors, Product review, help & advice on 30th July 2017 by Gary.

 ← Previous Post